Patterns and Transformation Rules

 stand for classes of expressions.
 They contain pattern objects

-which represent sets of possible expressions.
+that represent sets of possible expressions.

 |x_||any expression, given the name x|